8 mind-blowing things I learned from writing and self-publishing my e-books.

 Have you written and published an E-book?
 I have written three E-books which I self- published.
 It was a learning curve for me.
 I came to terms with many things.
 If you have written and self- published a book, you will probably agree with my points below.

-Here are the things I learned from writing my E-books.
+Here are the things I learned from writing.

 1- No such thing as a perfect place to write.